The Long Road To Nowhere: A Hitchhiker’s Tale from Outer Mongolia

 Next Mongko took a shot.
 Then Walter.
 Then quickly it was my turn again.

 It’s interesting to note how much easier it is to communicate with hand gestures after a few ounces of liquor; where the spoken word fails, alcohol somehow magically transcends the language barrier:

 Through gestures, they explained to me that Walter was visiting Mongko, but lived in Sukhbaatar (I think).
 Walter was a truck driver (I think).
 Mongko hated children (I think).

 Another car arrived, parking next to ours.
 A Mongolian couple piled out—with another bottle of vodka—and they opened my door and climbed in with me (it turned out they were friends of Walter) (I think).

-“Steve!” boomed Walter, displaying me to the couple.
-Mongko handed them my letter.
+Mongko displayed me to the couple.
+“Steve!” he boomed and handed them my letter.